 I just wrapped up my first ever stay at the Park Hyatt Paris Vendome.
 I feel like in the miles & points world, staying at the Park Hyatt Paris is a rite of passage, much like showering on an Emirates A380, redeeming miles for Cathay Pacific first class, and staying at the Park Hyatt Maldives.
 Yet this was my first ever stay at the Park Hyatt Vendome, even though I’ve been to Paris many times.

-This is a Category 7 World of Hyatt hotel, so a free night stay cost 30,000 points per night (you can earn these points directly on The Hyatt Credit Card, or transfer them over from Ultimate Rewards.
+This is a Category 7 World of Hyatt hotel, so a free night stay cost 30,000 points per night.
+You can earn these points in several ways:

 On the plus side, nowadays you can use a Globalist suite upgrade for award stays, which is an awesome benefit, so I was able to confirm a Park Deluxe Suite at the time of booking.